SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Half Dome Upper Pines

-Dates: Open all year long
+Dates open: Open all year long

 With tap water and more than 230 spots, this is one of the largest campsites in the valley.

-This all-year campsite is close to the picturesque Merced River and provides stunning views of the surroundings.
+This year-round campsite is close to the picturesque Merced River and provides stunning views of the surroundings.
 It is easily accessible by road and makes for a perfect base from which to explore the local area.

 Yosemite Village and Curry Village are close by for supplies from general stores.